 Common sowthistle (Sonchus oleraceus) was present in small amounts in various places throughout the restoration area in Year 4.
-A similar distribution was seen in Year 5, with small patches of the non-native found along the roadside in Site 1-B. Sowthistle is a common annual (can be biennial) broadleaf plant that is frequently found in disturbed soils.
+A similar distribution was seen in Year 5, with small patches of the non-native found along the roadside in Site 1-B. During Year 6, sowthistle was observed in denser patches by the roadside in Site 1-D, along with prickly lettuce.
+Sowthistle is a common annual (can be biennial) broadleaf plant that is frequently found in disturbed soils.
 It has hollow stems, releases a milky sap when cut open, and can reach over four feet in height.
 The yellow flowers mature into fluffy white seed heads, and this species reproduces by wind-dispersed seed.
 A single plant can produce up to 8,000 seeds (Florabase).
 Seed is able to germinate all year round over a broad range of temperatures and light availability (Cal-IPC).
 This species has been known to be resistant to herbicides and manual removal techniques are recommended.
 Populations can be removed by hand or by weed wrench.
 Cutting is often ineffective, as flowers can continue to be produced from cut stems.
-Recommendations for Year 6 include continued hand removal and maintenance.
+Recommendations for Year 7 include continued hand removal and maintenance.